 (6) Financial Plan.
 An applicant shall (i) describe in reasonable detail, including in the form of itemized costs where appropriate, the proposed uses of funding requested pursuant to this notice and (ii) identify the source of local financing required for the “local match” required under the Section 5309 Bus Program to the extent required.

 Dates.
 Applicants wishing to apply for funding in Fiscal Year 2007 under this announcement must submit their applications on or before May 22, 2007.
-Selected applicants will be informed of their selection by notice to be published in the Federal Register.
+Selected applicants will be informed of Start Printed Page 13978their selection by notice to be published in the Federal Register.